 Google launches special Black Friday, Cyber Monday deals ad unit

-Here's how you can join the Google's experiment to show offers at the top of the search results for Black Friday and Cyber Monday.
+Here's how you can join Google's experiment to show offers at the top of the search results for Black Friday and Cyber Monday deals.

 To help retail advertisers increase their exposure for their Black Friday and Cyber Monday deals this year, Google has launched a new experiment with promotion extensions in Google Ads.